Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

 \subsection{Robustness condition from quantum hypothesis testing}

 Recall that quantum hypothesis testing is concerned with the question of finding measurements that optimally discriminate between two states.
 A measurement is said to be optimal if it minimizes the probabilities of identifying the quantum system to be in the state $\sigma$, corresponding to the null hypothesis, when in fact it is in the alternative state $\rho$, and vice versa.
 When considering provable robustness, on the other hand, one aims to find a neighbourhood around a benign state $\sigma$ where the class which is most likely to be measured is constant or, expressed differently, where the classifier can not discriminate between states.
-It becomes thus clear that quantum hypothesis testing and classification robustness aim to achieve a similar goal, although viewed from different angles.
-Indeed, as it turns out, QHT determines the robust region around $\sigma$ to be the point where the optimal discriminator has type-II error $>1/2$.
+It becomes thus clear that quantum hypothesis testing and classification robustness aim to achieve a similar goal, although viewed from different angles. {Indeed, as it turns out, QHT determines the robust region around $\sigma$ to be the set of states (i.e. alternative hypotheses) for which the optimal type-II error probability $\beta^*$ is larger than $1/2$.}